 • A composite function, such as (x2+1)3(x^2+1)^3

-If the expression is composite, the chain rule should appear somewhere in the answer.
-If it is a product, the derivative usually starts with two added terms before simplification.
-If it is a quotient, the denominator often becomes squared.
-These pattern checks are faster than redoing the whole problem from scratch.
+If the input is composite, the chain rule should appear somewhere in the answer.
+If it is a product, the derivative usually starts as two added terms before simplification.
+If it is a quotient, the denominator often ends up squared.
+These pattern checks are faster than redoing the whole problem.

 Find the derivative of